Accessibility statement

 Keeping up to date

-The Handbook has been created in Google Docs format, so that you can easily search the document for answers to any questions you might have.
+The Student Handbook is your go-to guide for useful information about studying on your course.
 We recommend that you add the document to your 'starred' list of files in Google Drive, so that you can quickly locate it in the future.

-Finally, the Computer Science student information web pages provide you with lots of information to help you through your student journey, You can find out more about your course, modules and assessments, and find answers to frequently asked questions.
+Finally, the Computer Science student information web pages provide you with lots of information to help you through your student journey.
+You can find out more about your course, modules and assessments, and find answers to frequently asked questions.
 We publish regular newsletters, and we also keep you up to date through our Instagram account.

 Keeping in touch